 We will listen to children, young people and their family's current experiences and understand and learn from when services make a difference and when they do not.
 As users of our service, children and families are best placed to tell us what it feels like to live in Walsall and to be in need of help and support.
-We have an ambition to work in true collaboration with children, young people and families to develop and deliver our transformation programme (this work has started through our Big Conversation programme).
+Through our WR4C Big Conversation we will work in true collaboration with children, young people and families to develop and deliver our transformation programme).